Alice in Chains: 1995–1996: Alice in Chains

 The song "Got Me Wrong" unexpectedly charted three years after its release on the Sap EP.
-The song was re-released as a single on the soundtrack for the independent film Clerks in 1994, reaching number seven on the Mainstream Rock Tracks chart.
-The band opted not to tour in support of Alice in Chains, adding to the rumors of drug abuse.
+The song was re-released as a single on the soundtrack for the film Clerks in 1994, reaching number seven on the Mainstream Rock Tracks chart.

-Alice in Chains resurfaced on April 10, 1996, to perform their first concert in two and a half years for MTV Unplugged, a program featuring all-acoustic set lists.
+Alice in Chains resurfaced on April 10, 1996, to perform for MTV Unplugged, a program featuring all-acoustic set lists.
 The performance featured some of the band's highest-charting singles, including "Rooster", "Down in a Hole", "Heaven Beside You", "No Excuses" and "Would?", and introduced a new song, "Killer Is Me", with Cantrell on lead vocals.
 The show marked Alice in Chains' only appearance as a five-piece band, adding second guitarist Scott Olson.
-A live album of the performance was released in July 1996, debuting at number three on the Billboard 200, and was accompanied by a home video release, both of which received platinum certification by the RIAA.
-The band also made an appearance on The Late Show with David Letterman on May 10, 1996, performing the songs "Again" and "We Die Young".
+A live album of the performance was released in July 1996, which debuted at number three on the Billboard 200, and was accompanied by a home video release, both of which received platinum certification by the RIAA.
+The band also appeared on The Late Show with David Letterman on May 10, 1996, performing the songs "Again" and "We Die Young".
 Alice in Chains performed four shows supporting the reunited original Kiss lineup on their 1996–97 Alive/Worldwide Tour, including the final live appearance of Layne Staley on July 3, 1996, in Kansas City, Missouri.
 Shortly after the show, Staley was found unresponsive after he overdosed on heroin and was taken to the hospital.
 Although he recovered, the band was forced to go on hiatus.